Petey Pablo: 2010–present: Return to music and third studio album

-After his departure from Jive Records, Petey Pablo founded his own independent label, Carolina Music Group.
+After his departure from Jive, Petey Pablo founded his own independent label, Carolina Music Group.
 He released a track in July 2010 entitled "Go", which was produced by Timbaland.
 In September 2011, Petey Pablo released a single called "Get Low" on iTunes.

-Arrest and incarceration

-On September 11, 2010, Petey Pablo was arrested at Raleigh-Durham International Airport after trying to carry a stolen 9mm semi-automatic pistol aboard a US Airways flight bound for Los Angeles.
-On September 26, 2011, he was sentenced to 35 months in prison and entered incarceration at the Federal Correctional Institution (Beckley) on January 4, 2012.
-He was held at the Federal Correctional Institution (Fort Dix), with a release date of July 17, 2014, but he was released early on March 13, 2014.

-On February 17, 2012, Petey Pablo released a mixtape called Carolina #1 while in prison under the independent newly founded label "Carolina Music Group".
-Pablo had also confirmed working on his third studio album A&R: Anticipated Recordings, which has yet to have a confirmed release date.

-Prison release and later music

-In late 2015 Pablo released a new single titled "Never Imagined".

-On Sunday, January 17, 2016, after the Carolina Panthers' victory over the Seattle Seahawks in the 2016 NFC Divisional playoffs, Pablo released a new single via SoundCloud and YouTube titled "Carolina Colors".
+On January 17, 2016, after the Carolina Panthers' victory over the Seattle Seahawks in the 2016 NFC Divisional playoffs, Pablo released a new single via SoundCloud and YouTube titled "Carolina Colors".
 The single was used as a hype song for the 2016 NFC Championship Game against the Arizona Cardinals.

 Acting career

 In 2002, Petey Pablo appeared as himself in the film Drumline where he performs "Club Banger", "You Can Find Me", "Raise Up", and "I Told Y'All".

 Petey Pablo had a guest appearance in "A Thousand Deaths", a 2005 episode of The Shield.
-In 2009, Petey Pablo appeared in the film Just Another Day where he played B-Bone.
+In 2009, Pablo appeared in the film Just Another Day where he played B-Bone.
 In 2015, Petey Pablo played Clyde in the episode "Without a Country" on the show Empire, in which his character performed "Snitch Bitch" with Lucious Lyon (played by Terrence Howard) in jail.

+Legal issues

+On September 11, 2010, Barrett was arrested at Raleigh-Durham International Airport after trying to carry a stolen 9mm semi-automatic pistol aboard a US Airways flight bound for Los Angeles.
+On September 26, 2011, he was sentenced to 35 months in prison and entered incarceration at the Federal Correctional Institution (Beckley) on January 4, 2012.
+He was held at the Federal Correctional Institution at Fort Dix, with a release date of July 17, 2014.
+He was released early on March 13, 2014.
+On February 17, 2012, Barrett released a mixtape called Carolina #1 while imprisoned, under the independent newly founded label "Carolina Music Group".